An attractive analytic solution of the Maxwell's equation: The development of analytic solution of Maxwell's equation

-We are ready to show the analytic representation of the solutions of Maxwell's equations as follows. \begin{theo} Assume that $F_0$ is periodic with respect to $x,y,z$ with period $b_x, b_y,b_z$ and have Fourier Series
+With the solution \ref{eq:formula_3} of the Maxwell's equation with initial functions in the subspace $V^{\bw}$, we can derive an close form solution in a general setting as follows. \begin{theo} Assume that $F_0(\bx)$ is periodic and can be expressed by its Fourier Series